Devipatil/To-Do-App/README.md

 ## 📝 License

 MIT License.
-Use, modify, and distribute for personal or educational purposes.
+Use, modify, and distribute for educational purposes.

 ---